amyamyV/scripts/README.md

 SPECIFICALLY for use on Amy's computer, as personal applications and classes are part of scripts.
 But feel free to try it out anyway or ADAPT as your own.

+taskScript.rb: allows you to pick tasks to do on computer.
+Ex. music, study, youtube. startUpScript.rb: opens "Calendar" application from 8am to 10am.
+Otherwise runs taskScript.rb (ideally, tell Mac to run startUpScript.rb when log in)

 ## Getting Started

 Download .rb files.